 It's true, you can't control the weather or when your neighbors are setting off fireworks.
-But buying a CD of sounds that include fireworks and thunderstorms will give you a chance to practice frequently in small slices that you can control.
+But buying a CD of sounds that include fireworks and thunderstorms will give you a chance to practice exposure to these noises more frequently in small slices that you can control (when it isn't really happening full-throttle).
 When your dog is calm and comfortable, play only a few seconds of the CD on low volume.
 The entire time that the noise is playing, provide her with lots of calm praise and some high value treats (you may even need to go so far as cooked chicken, hamburger or even string cheese if the store-bought treats or natural dried jerky won't do).
 When the CD is turned off, the praise and treats stop.

 This will help pair the not-so-good thing ("BOOM!") with something very rewarding (the best treats and praise!).
 If you do this frequently (a few times a day for 3-10 seconds each time), it will start to seem like no big deal to your dog.
-Gradually, as she gets more comfortable, you can increase the volume and duration of playing the CD until it is that of a full-blown storm/fireworks show.
-While dogs can also sense the change in barometric pressure that leads up to a storm, if you at least desensitize her to the sound when there isn't a storm, she will be better off when storms do occur.
+Gradually, as she gets more comfortable, you can increase the volume and duration of playing the CD until it is closer to that of a full-blown storm/fireworks show.
+While dogs can also sense the change in barometric pressure that leads up to a storm (and there's no way for us to simulate that), if you at least desensitize her to the sound when there isn't a storm, she will be better off when storms do occur.

 Plan ahead and prepare for a thunderstorm or fireworks display by:

-During a thunderstorm or fireworks, don't coddle but provide calm, confident support:
+During a thunderstorm or fireworks, don't coddle but do provide some calm, confident support:

 Maria Huntoon, CBCC-KA